Noela Evans wrote: “Challenge is a dragon, with a gift in its mouth – tame the dragon and the gift is yours!”

 Since he’s a little small though, I’ll have to try to strike awe with my next album instead.

-When I got to the chorus I intuitively knew it needed something.
-The chords were there, but the bed alone just wasn’t cutting it.
+After laying down all the rhythm section parts for the chorus, I intuitively knew it still needed something.
+The chords were there, but the rhythm section and synth bed alone just wasn’t cutting it.

 I’ve provided for you here a little taste of the musical Weltschmerz woven into this Sweda song.
 The main melody is done with Bruce.
 The harmony line below it I did with my EVH Wolfgang.
 You can check out that review here.
 The amp I played through was the EVH 5150 III 50 watt head, played through the EVH 2×12 cab.